khanhvu14/advanced-custom-fields-pro/readme.txt

 * [View Release Post](https://www.advancedcustomfields.com/blog/acf-6-1-0-released/)
 * New - Register Custom Post Types and Taxonomies using ACF.
 View the [release post](https://www.advancedcustomfields.com/blog/acf-6-1-0-released/#cpts-taxonomies) for full information
 * New - A new field type selection browser providing details on each type of field.
-View the [release post](https://www.advancedcustomfields.com/blog/acf-6-1-0-released/#field-type-modal) for full information.
+View the [release post](https://www.advancedcustomfields.com/blog/acf-6-1-0-released/#field-type-modal) for full information
 * New - PHP 8.1 and 8.2 support
 * Security Fix - ACF's data serialization system will now prevent classes being unserialized.
 This prevents a potential security issue should an attacker know a vulnerable class is available, and can write malicious data to the database.
 * Enhancement - Post Object, Page Link and Relationship fields now support filtering by post status